Date: 7 Dec 1954

 Over 400 personnel, including two divisions of police, soldiers and men with tracking dogs were called out in the search for him amongst the nearby woods and scrubland around Canon Pyon, but nothing was found.

-Two police Alsatian dogs used were called Robby and Bronx.
+Two police Alsatian dogs called Robby and Bronx were used in the search.
 They had recently been used in the hunt for the body of a murdered Polish farmer in Carmarthenshire and a police spokesman said, 'They could find a body or a man living rough in this wild countryside'.
 The search by the police dogs started in the garden of Derek Saville's girlfriend and went over to a disused well shaft but soon turned away.
 The dogs were also taken through the village and amongst boulders around the nearby Devil's Cave.

 It was said that every possibility was covered.
 It was reported that all the houses in the neighbourhood were visited by detectives who asked people about the man with a car that might have born Derek Saville a grudge.